vsariola/sointu/README.md

     signals in an arbitrary way.
 Actually, 4klang could already do this but in a very awkward way: it had FLD (load value) opcode that could be modulated;
     FLD 0 with modulation basically achieved what RECEIVE does, except that RECEIVE can also handle stereo signals.
+Additionally, we have OUTAUX, AUX and IN opcodes, which route the signals through global main or aux ports, more closer to how 4klang does.
+But this time we have 8 mono ports / 4 stereo ports, so even this method of routing is unlikely to run out of ports in small intros.
   - **Pattern length does not have to be a power of 2**.
   - **Sample-based oscillators, with samples imported from gm.dls**.
 Reading gm.dls is obviously Windows only, but the sample mechanism can be used also